peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EInteger exponent,
         PeterO.Numbers.ERounding rounding);

-Not documented yet.
+Returns a binary number with the same value as this object but rounded to the given exponent.

 <b>Parameters:</b>

- * <i>exponent</i>: The parameter  <i>exponent</i>
- is not documented yet.

- * <i>rounding</i>: The parameter  <i>rounding</i>
- is not documented yet.
+ * <i>exponentSmall</i>: The minimum exponent the result can have.
+This is the maximum number of fractional digits in the result, expressed as a negative number.
+Can also be positive, which eliminates lower-order places in the number.
+For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteen-place (10b^3, 1000b).
+A value of 0 rounds the number to an integer.

 <b>Returns:</b>

-An EFloat object.
+A binary number rounded to the closest value representable in the given precision.

 ### RoundToIntegerExact

     public PeterO.Numbers.EFloat RoundToIntegerExact(
         PeterO.Numbers.EContext ctx);

-Returns a binary number with the same value as this object but rounded to an integer, and signals an invalid operation if the result would be inexact.
+Returns a binary number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.

 <b>Parameters:</b>